 Since 2005 and the advent of digital photography, he has shifted his artistic interests from the factual to the verisimilar.
 He has come to regard himself, not as a photographer, but as an image creator – what he calls image inception – taking images from reality with the camera and transforming them into new, verisimilar images (that look real at first sight, but are not).
 He is in particular, interested in the ‘post-truth’ world, where many messages are not meant to inform, but rather to confuse and obfuscate: He invites the viewer to become aware that his images are impossible – however much they resemble reality (see his essay, Striving for Imperfection).

-He is currently exhibiting at The Art House, Southampton.
+He is currently exhibiting at Dean Clough Galleries in Halifax.
 His work has been exhibited in Mexico City, London and Winchester.
-Most recently he has exhibited at the Creative Innovation Centre in Taunton, Hampshire Open Studios, Creates Gallery and will exhibit in September at the National Art Museum in Constanta, Romania.
+Most recently he has exhibited at the Creative Innovation Centre in Taunton, Hampshire Open Studios, Creates Gallery and at the National Art Museum in Constanta, Romania last September (2019).

 He has a wonderful partner and two pretty fantastic sons (now young men).

 Christopher Cristóbal Newberry in 2006 and 1971.